 312-726-5125 ext.
 109

-Mark Henry heads up the JC planned giving practice area.
+Mark Henry is the Director of Planned Giving for Julius Capital.
 Mark has over 25 years of experience in planned giving.
 Mark is well known in the philanthropic community and is the author of a number of books on philanthropy, including Finish Faithful, How To Create A Lasting Christian Legacy For Your Family, and co-author of various church stewardship manuals and publications.
 Mark has given over 200 talks on Christian values-based philanthropy at national conferences, colleges, churches and other venues.
 He has also appeared on numerous national and regional Catholic television and radio programs as a guest speaker on various stewardship-based topics.
 Mark assists JC clients in the development, staffing and implementation of successful planned giving programs and campaigns.
 Mark has developed and implemented successful planned giving solutions for dioceses, foundations, universities, religious orders and Christian ministries.
 During 2018, Mark developed and personally executed a planned giving campaign for the Diocese of Tyler which generated over $13,000,000 in planned gifts in the 1st year of the program’s existence.
 This planned giving program was awarded the national Planned Giving Award for Excellence by the International Catholic Stewardship Council.

 312-726-5125 ext.
 106